dlee533/just-the-docs/docs/task2.md

 # Creating a Unit Test File
 {: .no_toc }

-This section will guide you through the steps to create a unit test file in PyCharm.
-There are two methods to create a unit test file: using the toolbar at the top and right-clicking the function.
+This section will guide you through the steps to create a unit test file in PyCharm using two methods: using the toolbar at the top and right-clicking the function.
+{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }